CodecoolGlobal/tech-interview-workbook-rooland98/docs/module_progbasics.md

 #### What is the difference between list/set/dictionary comprehension and a generator expression in Python?

     List/set/dictionary comprehensions create the entire collection at once, while generators can evaluate elements on demand.
-    The yield statement "saves" the state of the function (rather than terminating it as the return statement) and can be used when the generator is called again.
     Generators are slower but use less memory.
-(They can also represent infinite streams)

 ## Software engineering